RoboGPT-R1: Enhancing Robot Task Planning with Reinforcement Learning: Methodology

 \subsection{Data Preparation}

 Embodied task planning in real-world indoor scenarios requires a substantial amount of multimodal data, encompassing both perceptual and physical knowledge.
 Given the impressive inference performance of large, closed-source models, data distillation can be employed to generate high-quality datasets.
-The present paper employs the SFT dataset from REBP[50], distilled from Gemini- 2.0-flash, in the SFT phase.
 Following REBP~\cite{REBP}, we employ the SFT dataset distilled from Gemini-2.0-flash, in the SFT phase.
 In the RL phase, the RFT dataset from REBP is augmented with task-relevant examples and unsuccessful exploratory tasks.
-It has been demonstrated through experimentation that the quantity of examples contained within a dataset can result in contradictory outcomes regarding the training and testing of models.
-For instance, the direct application of n-shot (n denotes the number of examples) to the SFT phase results in the model "memorising" the example morphology.
+In our preliminary studies, we observed that the quantity of examples contained within a dataset can result in contradictory outcomes regarding the training and testing of models.
+For instance, the direct application of n-shot (n denotes the number of examples) to the SFT phase results in the model overfitting to the provided demonstrations.
 However, during testing, there is a significant drop in the n-shot score.
 In contrast, an untrained model significantly improves its score when tested using n-shot, demonstrating its firm reliance on examples during the testing process.
 Consequently, it can be concluded that the injection of knowledge into a trained model may result in the model's rigid adherence to predefined answer templates.
 This phenomenon impedes the model's capacity to adapt to the complexity of the problem and the variability of the environment.
-Experiments have demonstrated that zero-shot training and testing models exhibit superior performance, while concurrently reducing the number of input tokens by approximately one-third (from approximately 9,000 to less than 6,000), thereby enhancing the efficiency of the training process.
-Consequently, we employ 0-shot processing uniformly for both training and testing data.
+Experiments have demonstrated that zero-shot training and testing models exhibit superior performance, while concurrently reducing the number of input tokens by approximately one-third (from 9,000+ to less than 6,000), thereby enhancing the efficiency of the training process.
+Consequently, we employ zero-shot processing uniformly for both training and testing data.